fChristenson/My-life-as-a-programmer/README.md

 > Can you explain to a novice programmer what is the null safety that Kotlin has but Java does not?

-> What are the signs that a code has been made by a junior programmer?

 > How exactly does job hopping every 2 years optimize your salary in the long run?

-> Do product-based companies take the hiring of front-end engineers seriously like they do with those hired through competitive coding?

-> As a web developer, is Node.js a must?

 > What are some things about coding that you learned from good programmers around you?

 > What little known facts about algorithms don't they teach you?

-> Java is so behind technologically, why do so many people still want to be Java developers?

 > Is functional programming a waste of time?